Howling winds, rain, warmer temperatures than you might expect, sudden snow squalls, and beautiful bright sunny days form an unpredictable mix.

 Although large snow storms don't usually hit Boston in December, they can happen at any point in the month, including at the very beginning.

 By the end of the month when the New Year's Eve / First Night celebration takes place on New Year's Eve, temperatures are typically in the frigid zone, especially after night fall.

 If you are planning to travel during December, weather can be a big consideration when deciding what to pack, so be sure to check the Boston weather report before coming.

 Cold Boston weather in December makes indoor activities very attractive - theaters, sports, and museums rank high on lists of popular things to do.

 On New Year's Eve, First Night is Boston's biggest celebration.
 Festivities usually start around noon and end after midnight.
 Many take place outdoors - so dress warmly, and remember your gloves and a hat.

 If you're more of an indoor person, another fun option where you can stay toasty warm while seeing some fantastic outdoor views of the city: combine sightseeing with music, food, and perhaps winter cocktails on these themed Boston Harbor cruises on the fully enclosed and heated yacht Northern Lights:

 Celebrate the holidays while relaxing and sightseeing on the festively decorated Yacht Northern Lights on these special cruises around Boston Harbor:

 An Irish Christmas Carol Cruise - Get into the holiday spirit with Slainte, the Northern Lights' house Irish band.
-Raise your glass as you join in singing some merry Irish holiday ballads on this 90 minute Harbor cruise - Find out more
+Raise your glass and toast the holidays as you join in singing some merry Irish holiday ballads on this popular Harbor cruise - Book now